anki-code/fstrider/README.md

 List
     ++ Async monitoring of the list and update if new files created.
-(0.1.19)
+(0.1.19) Add `/` to the end of directory in title and in history.

 Configuration
     ++ Read env from `os.env`.
 See `fstrider.env`.
 (0.1.19)